Appointment of Queen's Counsel in Scotland 2019

 The Lord Justice General confirmed that he had held consultations with the Dean of the Faculty of Advocates, the President of the Law Society of Scotland and the Lord Advocate regarding the appointment process.

 I carefully considered the terms of the Guide for Applicants and the application forms.

 The Guide was updated in March 2019 and can be found at the Judiciary of Scotland website: www.scotland-judiciary.org.uk.
 This provides a link to the application forms for both Advocates and Solicitor Advocates together with an explanation of the application procedure.
 Contact details for the Lord President's Private Secretary are provided for enquiries and general feedback for unsuccessful applicants.

 The criteria required for recommendation for appointments as Queen's Counsel in Scotland are set out together with an explanation of the process.

 The 2019 round of appointments commenced on 15 March and closed on 5 April.

 Notice of the commencement of this round of appointments was placed on the Scotland Judiciary website and successively in the online editions of the Journal of the Law Society of Scotland and Scottish Legal News.
 As in past years, newspaper advertisements were not considered necessary.
 Email notifications were also sent to the Faculty of Advocates, the Law Society of Scotland and to the Society of Solicitor Advocates.

-Since the persons eligible to apply are necessarily limited, and there is adherence to an established timetable, I am satisfied it is appropriate that the advertising in this regard is targeted and proportionate.
+Since the pool of persons eligible to apply is limited, and there is adherence to a well-established timetable, I remain satisfied it is appropriate that advertising in respect of this process is targeted and proportionate.

-The Lord Justice General has recommended the appointment of 9 QCs to the First Minister for Scotland, 7 advocates and 2 solicitor advocates.
+The Lord Justice General has recommended the appointment of 9 QCs to the First Minister for Scotland, one of whom is a solicitor advocate and the others are all currently serving advocates.